cecilpert/old_CSTB/README.md

 ### Warning
 If you choose to download requirements "manually", you have to add them to your PATH variable, so that they can be executable directly in your terminal.

+## How to launch

+### Construct a database

+The github archive does not provide genome database.
+You can construct one with the scripts pre_treatment.py.

+*** To complete... ***

+### Local version
+Go to CSTB folder and execute the shell script "run.command".
+This script executes Flask and you can go to the local adress http://127.0.0.1:5000/ to access graphical interface.

+You can execute Flask manually with the following commands (you have to be in CSTB folder) :
+<li> export FLASK_APP=scripts/webapp.py </li>
+<li> export FLASK_DEBUG=1 (optional, useful if you want modify scripts) </li>
+<li> flask run </li>
+And go the the local url to access graphical interface.